-Standard 100 by OEKO-TEX® looks at hazardous substances, such as heavy metals, toxic dyes and carcinogens, making sure textiles are safe for the people and the environment.
+STANDARD 100 by OEKO-TEX® looks at hazardous substances, such as heavy metals, toxic dyes, and carcinogens, making sure textiles are safe for people and the environment.

-The tests are based on the release of harmful substances from the material, which has to meet a scientifically founded criteria catalogue with more than 100 individual parameters.
-The closest the material comes into contact with the skin the higher the requirements need to be met in tests.
+The tests are based on the release of harmful substances from the material, which has to meet a scientifically-founded criteria catalogue with more than 100 individual parameters.
+The closer the material comes into contact with the skin, the higher the requirements need to be met in tests.

-OEKO-TEX® 100 is the most well-known standard by OEKO-TEX® as well as one of the most accepted and recognised certification globally.
+OEKO-TEX® 100 is the most well-known standard by OEKO-TEX®, as well as one of the most accepted and recognised certifications globally.